-ArenaX Labs has closed a $5 million seed funding round that was led by Paradigm Capital with participation from Framework Venture Partners.
+ArenaX Labs has closed a $5 million seed funding round that was led by Paradigm Capital with participation from Framework Ventures.
 The funds will help accelerate the development of AI Arena, a player vs. player fighting game where the characters are powered by artificial intelligence (AI).
 The game is based on the Ethereum blockchain.

 AI Arena players own their own fighters that contain typical non-fungible token (NFT) attributes such as power, speed and accuracy.
 The fighters are also embedded with an artificial neural network, enabling them to operate autonomously.